Shades of disapproval

 6. DISGUST

-One can be disgusted by the manner in which a segment of the population treats another.
-Disdain, oppression, racialism, gender violence infuriates them.
+One can be disgusted by how a segment of the population treats another.
+Disdain, oppression, racialism, and gender violence infuriate them.

 They turn into rebels or leaders of a movement.
 Disapproval of unfair practices is positive.